Skip to main content

 The IntuneManagement tool is a collection of graphical PowerShell scripts rather than a traditional .exe installer.

-1. Download: Go to the Micke-K/IntuneManagement GitHub repository.
-Click the green Code button and select Download ZIP.
+1. Go to the Micke-K/IntuneManagement GitHub repository.
+Click the green Code button → Download ZIP.

-2. Extract: Extract the downloaded ZIP file and move the inner IntuneManagement-master folder to a permanent location on your drive (e.g., C:\IT_Tools\IntuneManagement).
+3. Extract the ZIP and move the inner IntuneManagement-master folder to C:\IT_Tools\IntuneManagement.

 Get-ChildItem -Path "C:\IT_Tools\IntuneManagement" -Recurse | Unblock-File